Last Updated on March 10, 2021 by Julia Wilson

 Immediately following the kitten’s birth, the queen delivers the placenta.
 Once the queen has cleaned the kitten and breathing have commenced normally the queen will chew the umbilical cord in two and quite often will eat the placenta.

 Note: When the kitten has been delivered it is important that you pay attention to the delivery of the placenta.
 Have a pen and paper close so you can make a note of how many placentas have been delivered if you feel you may lose track due to the excitement of the birth.
-This is important because a retained placenta will lead to infection which is life-threatening.
+This is important because a retained placenta will lead to life-threatening infection.

 Signs of dystocia